ZiggyCreatures/FusionCache/README.md

 After years of using a lot of open source stuff for free, this is just me trying to give something back to the community.

-If you find FusionCache useful please just [**:envelope: drop me a line**](https://twitter.com/jodydonetti), I would be interested in knowing about your usage.
+If you find FusionCache useful please just [**✉ drop me a line**](https://twitter.com/jodydonetti), I would be interested in knowing about your usage.

 And if you really want to talk about money, please consider making  **❤ a donation to a good cause** of your choosing, and maybe let me know about that.